OmniaGamall/Water-quality-control-management/README.md

 ## Usage:
 1. Chemist Interface:
-   1. Log in with your credentials.
+   1. Log in with your credentials
-   2. Input experiment results electronically.
+   2. Input experiment results electronically
    3. Access historical data and generate reports.
 2. Water Treatment Engineer Interface:
    1. Log in with your credentials.